 Summer events (especially weddings abroad) are becoming increasingly casual.
 This is actually quite a challenge for the male guests – how to respect the formality of the occasion without looking too business-like and/or getting too hot.

-- lightweight cotton or linen trousers in pale colours: blue, grey or even pink.
+Lightweight cotton or linen trousers in pale colours: blue, grey or even pink.
 Ideally they should be narrow (but not skinny) and shorter than regular suit trousers so that they sit just above the shoe.
-A small (3cm) turn-up is a lovely addition.
+A small (3cm) turn-up is a lovely addition.summer-separates-2

-- try going sockless.
-You’ll need the trouser length described in point 1 to really pull it off
+Try going sockless.
+You’ll need the trouser length described above to pull it off.

 Feeling inspired?
 For more advice, or to have something made to your size and requirements please get in touch.